dashaw/mle_prep/coding/neetcode_150/README.md

 * koko-eating-bananas (medium): binary search, math tricks
 * search-in-rotated-sorted-array (medium): binary search with rotation
 * find-minimum-in-rotated-sorted-array (medium): binary search but need to check on rotation
+* single-element-in-sorted-array (medium): perform binary search but need to locate which side of array is odd-numbered, then search that direction to figure out single element

 ##### Linked List
 * reverse-linked-list (easy): example how to use linkedlist class and reverse